nyxnor/onionjuggler/docs/ONIONSERVICE-CLI.md

 : Command Line Interface to interact directly with onion services.

 **onionservice-tui**
-: Terminal User Interface that wraps the CLI in a dialog menu.
+: Terminal User Interface that wraps the CLI in a dialog box.

 **setup.sh**
 : Prepares the environment for tor and download requirements for OnionServices.